By Amy Kossoff Smith, President Write Ideas, Inc., and Editor/Founder of PRCG Powerlines

 Typically, a news release promoting a highly commercial event is the first to get routed to the circular file — unless it posses that certain something to take the promotional edge off.

-Recently, our Detroit-based agency has had a nice run of success garnering news coverage for several of our clients’ commercial events, thanks to a non-profit element we carefully wove into each plan.
-Specifically, at each public event we conducted some sort of ... ⇢ read more
+Recently, our Detroit-based agency has had a nice run of success garnering news coverage... ⇢ read more